 What this means is that there are obvious inequalities in the value of one life compared to another.
 In a corporate society like the United States, and in many other systems, economic status in practical terms means greater value.
 Of course there are other inequalities; race, religious belief, and immigration status, for instance, all play a role in who is protected and who is persecuted.
 Our democratic politicians say that every life is worth saving, but that is not the reality on the street.

 Seutonius tells us that Julius Caesar, when he found that his soldiers were disturbed by the report of the great force that King Juba was to bring against them, that instead of repudiating the report and downplaying the size and fierceness of King Juba’s army, he did the reverse.
 He called his soldiers together and claimed that he had a second report and that in that report the number of men in King Juba’s army was said to be far greater than what had been reported earlier.
 It is thought that he did this because he believed that his men would forgive him for leading them into a battle against a force that was smaller than reported, but that they would not forgive him for leading them into a battle against a force that was greater than reported.
-When we compare this with the approach of many of our contemporary politicians, who continue to tell us as the pandemic drags on that everything is fine and that it is going to get better very soon, we can only suppose that they either have a tenuous relationship with reality or that they are lying to us because they don’t want to take responsibility for the difficulties that threaten their watch.
+When we compare this with the approach of many of our contemporary politicians, who continue to tell us that everything is fine and that it is going to get better very soon, we can only suppose that they either have a tenuous relationship with reality or that they are lying to us because they don’t want to take responsibility for the difficulties that threaten their watch.
 In the first case, they are delusional; in the second case, they are cowards.

 The Quality of a Life.
 The question of the value of a human life and economics should not be mixed up with the question of the quality of life.
 Quality of life is to some extent individual, but because it is largely based on the experience and the attainment of contentment, it follows specific psychological laws.